 Being able to tend a vegie patch is a rewarding pursuit for Australian families.
 But for many families in the majority world, growing your own food is much harder - and there’s far more depending on it.

 ‘In our own garden we can experiment and play, and see what grows - and still have food on the table.
 For families living hand-to-mouth, the consequences of poor knowledge and practices are much more dire,’ Kelly shares.

 Having worked alongside poor communities in South-East Asia and the Pacific, the Tulk family has witnessed the impact that access to good food and tools to grow it can have for people living in poverty.

-‘My first real contact with TEAR was when I was working overseas and seeing first hand the true partner relationship between a local NGO and TEAR.
-TEAR challenges and inspires me - like I can make a difference, and that there is hope and a future worth fighting for.’
+‘My first real contact with Tearfund was when I was working overseas and seeing first hand the true partner relationship between a local NGO and Tearfund.
+Tearfund challenges and inspires me - like I can make a difference, and that there is hope and a future worth fighting for.’

 So which is Kelly’s favourite Useful Gift?

 ‘That’s a hard one… I have a soft spot for the vegie garden, I love the small business loans model and the dignity that a sustainable income can give.
 But as someone who has lived and traveled in the developing world I am probably most grateful for the gift of a toilet!’